-On a Saturday or Sunday, this 30-year-old Richmond district Chinese restaurant has a perpetual line out the door.
+On a Saturday or Sunday, this Richmond district Chinese restaurant has a perpetual line out the door.
 Ton Kiang has developed a reputation for serving some of the best dim sum in San Francisco, meaning it has some of the best dim sum in America.
 It’s worth a wait to eat their Hakka-style food, but it’s an even better idea to show up during the week, when the waits are shorter and the food is just as good.

 You won’t find any dim sum carts at Ton Kiang, which is named for the East River in China’s Guangdong (Canton) Province.
 You also won’t find a checklist.
 Instead, Ton Kiang splits the difference.
 Women circulate with trays of plates and bamboo steamers.
 By the time they navigate the room, they usually sell out, so the food stays fresh and hot.